nilsdacke/knowledge_net/docs/source/protocols.rst

     @staticmethod
     def reply(kb_name: str, chat_history: ChatHistory, protocol_details: Any) -> Tuple[ChatHistory, Optional[str]]:

-Now, if you instantiate a knowledge base with protocol=<my_protocol>, calls to it will be automatically dispatched through your protocol.
+Now, if you instantiate a knowledge base with :code:`protocol=<my_protocol>`, calls to it will be automatically dispatched through your protocol.